xmeng1/shibboleth-identityprovider/custom/README.txt

        etc/ - [Optional] This directory contains anything that isn't java source but still needs to be on the classpath.
-This can include subdirectories, and can be excluded. lib/ - [Optional] any third party jars your extension needs src/ - [REQUIRED] your extension's source
+This can include subdirectories, and can be excluded. lib/ - [Optional] any third party jars your extension needs src/ - [Optional] your extension's source
        tests/ - [Optional] Your extension's JUnit test case source. web/ - [Optional] Any web pages, images, JSPs, etc. that should be included with the war build.properties - [REQUIRED] build properties for your extension